UniversalDependencies/UD_Latvian-LVTB/README.md

 By using this data set, you agree to comply with the European Intellectual Property Rights and the European General Data Protection Regulation.

+Please, [let us know](mailto:normunds.gruzitis@ailab.lv) if you use this data set for product or service development.

 # Data splits

 The training data covers various text types: news, fiction, academic texts, legal texts, transcripts of spoken language, etc. The development and test sets are carefully split out to cover all those types.